TheWidlarzGroup/react-native-video/README.md

 Platforms: all

+#### playInBackground
+Determine whether the media should continue playing while the app is in the background.
+This allows customers to continue listening to the audio.
+* **false (default)** - Don't continue playing the media
+* **true** - Continue playing the media

+iOS support is currently broken until background service support is added [#797](https://github.com/react-native-community/react-native-video/issues/797)

+Platforms: Android ExoPlayer, Android MediaPlayer

+#### playWhenInactive
+Determine whether the media should continue playing when notifications or the Control Center are in front of the video.
+* **false (default)** - Don't continue playing the media
+* **true** - Continue playing the media

+Platforms: iOS

 #### poster
 An image to display while the video is loading
 <br>Value: string with a URL for the poster, e.g. "https://baconmockup.com/300/200/"